Do Cherries make you poop?

 What benefits do cherries have?

-Cherries are a great source of fibre, antioxidants, and anthocyanins, which combat disease.
-The fruit has a crimson tint because of anthocyanins, which have also been found to combat free radicals, which can harm cells.
+Cherries are a great source of fiber, antioxidants, and anthocyanins, which combat disease.
+The fruit has a crimson tint because of anthocyanins, which have also been found to combat free radicals.
+Which can harm cells.

 Inflammation, which is connected to diseases like cancer and Alzheimer’s disease, and heart disease are both something that antioxidants help to prevent.
 Cherries reduce blood glucose levels after meals, which benefits diabetics by regulating blood sugar levels.